AI & Law

 Layer 2 is Analysis.
 The AI performs specific contract review tasks under attorney direction.
 It flags unusual clauses, identifies missing standard terms, and compares language against your firm's preferred provisions.
 But it never makes legal judgments.
 It presents findings for attorney evaluation, just like a junior associate would brief a partner.

 Layer 3 is Attorney Review.
 Every AI output gets human sign-off from a licensed attorney.
 The attorney reviews the analysis, confirms the findings, and makes all strategic decisions about client advice.
-The AI accelerates the process — it doesn't replace professional judgment.
+The AI accelerates the process.
+It doesn't replace professional judgment.

 This three-layer approach actually creates better privilege protection than traditional review.
 Every interaction is logged.
 Every decision has a clear chain of attorney responsibility.
 And the AI never makes careless mistakes that could accidentally waive privilege through sloppy handling.